-Our startup behind Kantree, Digicoop, was consciously structured as a cooperative to foster true involvement in the company.
-Co-ops are based on the notion of collective decision-making.
-All team members have a say in business decisions big and small, and together we can have a meaningful impact on Digicoop’s future.
+1. Worker co-ops are based on the notion of collective decision-making.
+All of our team members have a say in business decisions big and small, and together we can have a meaningful impact on Digicoop’s future.
 In other words: when we make decisions together, we grow the company together.

 In this type of a collaborative environment, it is important to put aside your “boss” ego.
 Collective intelligence is based on trust and collaboration from the whole team.

-You give your best to achieve a common goal.
+3. You give your best to achieve a common goal.
 It’s like any collective sport where you have players in different positions, but together you form a team that can compete.
-In our case, we have three developers, one person in sales, and one in marketing.
+In our case, we have developers and team members in sales, growth, and marketing communication.
 If the latter attempted code and developers took on social media, we wouldn’t win any matches.
-As a group, we are more efficient than the sum of our parts.
+As a group of people working cooperatively, we are more efficient than the sum of our parts.